Some time ago someone asked on Stackoverflow how Ruby’s

 time is probably never a bad idea.
 Fortunately for us, it’s really easy to

 implement in Ruby itself.
-Let’s have a look at a lazy version of our Enumerator
+Let’s have a look at a lazy version of our Enumerator:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 | |

-This is pretty much the equivalent Ruby code for how Enumerators
+This is pretty much the equivalent Ruby code for how Enumerators are implemented internally

 in CRuby.